-The National Office leads the development and implementation of national priorities recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse (the Royal Commission), including the National Principles for Child Safe Organisations, the Commonwealth Child Safe Framework, a National Strategy to Prevent Child Sexual Abuse and improvements to information to improve child safety.
+The National Office leads the development and implementation of national priorities recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse (the Royal Commission), including the National Principles for Child Safe Organisations, Australian Government child safety policies (Commonwealth Child Safe Framework), a National Strategy to Prevent Child Sexual Abuse and improvements to information to improve child safety.
 Key institutions which appeared before the Royal Commission also report annually to us in December on their progress in implementing Royal Commission recommendations.

 The National Office’s role builds upon existing initiatives such as the National Redress Scheme and the National Framework for Protecting Australia’s Children 2009-2020.
 The establishment of the National Office does not change the statutory responsibilities of state and territory governments with regard to child protection or law enforcement.